sd-powell/portfolio_project_1/README.md

 The About page’s purpose is to showcase the DJ’s story, establish credibility, and inspire visitors to learn more or book their services.

+<a id=item-fifteen></a>

+#### Future Implemetations

+To ensure the website remains engaging and functional for users, in future implementations I would like to:

+1. Introduce a dedicated page showcasing upcoming events where the DJ will perform.
+This page will help raise awareness, keep fans informed, and encourage attendance.
+2. Embed music samples or live DJ mixes for visitors to listen to directly on the website.
+3. Integrate a photo and video gallery to showcase past events and performances.
+4. Implement an interactive booking calendar to streamline the booking process.
+5. Add social media links with real-time content feeds to showcase latest updates, gigs, and testimonials.
+6. Allow visitors to sign up for a newsletter to stay updated on upcoming events, mixes, and special offers.
+7. Add a Dropbox link so users can submit videos and pictures taken at events for use on social media.
+8. Add a chat or virtual assistant to answer inquiries instantly.

 ---
+<a id=item-sixteen></a>

 ## Technologies Used

+<a id=item-seventeen></a>

 ### Languages Used

 HTML, CSS, Bootstrap

+<a id=item-eighteen></a>

 ### Frameworks, Libraries & Programs Used